TheSkyentist/GELATO/README.md

 The output from running the example will be put into 'Results/' and can be compared to the results in the 'Comparison/' directory.

-HQUAILS cast (in order of appearance)
+GELATO cast (in order of appearance)

 -------------

 * README.md

   Here you are!
-The documentation for HQUAILS.
+The documentation for GELATO.

-* run_HQUAILS_single.py
+* run_GELATO_single.py

-  Wrapper for running HQUAILS on a single object.
+  Wrapper for running GELATO on a single object.

-* run_HQUAILS_multi.py
+* run_GELATO_multi.py

-  Wrapper for running HQUAILS on multiple objects.
+  Wrapper for running GELATO on multiple objects.
 If specifying multiple processes, each object will be run on an independent thread.
 To load an object file differently, this file should be edited.

 * PARAMS.json

-  Paramter file that controls HQUAILS behavior.
+  Paramter file that controls GELATO behavior.

 * ConstructParams.py

   Routines for turning the PARAMS.json file into a python dictionary, and verifying that it is in the correct format.

-* HQUAILS.py
+* GELATO.py

-  Main HQUAILS function that calls and coordinates the whole operation.
+  Main GELATO function that calls and coordinates the whole operation.

 * SpectrumClass.py

   A class the defines how a spectrum is loaded.
-HQUAILS was designed for SDSS spectra.
+GELATO was designed for SDSS spectra.
 To load in any other kind of spectrum, you can edit the way this class is initialized.

 * BuildModel.py